mrcosta/mrcosta.github.io/_posts/rust/2020-05-17-rust-releases-with-github-actions.md

       - master
 ```

 And I learnt that means that this is going to make the workflow to be executed [NOT just when the PR it's merged](https://developer.github.com/v3/activity/events/types/#pullrequestevent) into master but even when a pull request is created.
-I didn't want that so I removed.
+I didn't want that, so I removed.

-## 5.2 Solving the releasing binaries for a single target for Windows/macOS platforms]
+## 5.2 Solving the releasing binaries for a single target for Windows/macOS platforms

 As mentioned in [one of the previous sections](#224-bump-version-and-push-tagcreate-release) `anothrNick/github-tag-action@1.17.2` action only works in Linux VMs.
 Using the same approach that we used for multiple target releases, we could solve the problem for a single Windows release, per example, with something like (beware I didn't test this workflow):